Estimate Time9 min

 • If you don't have 35 years with earnings, zeros will be included in the calculation.

-Myth #5: You can claim early, then get a "bump up" once you reach full retirement age
+Myth #5: You can claim early, then get an increase once you reach full retirement age

-Many believe there is a "bump up" or "added income" once they reach their FRA.
+Many believe there is an increase or added income once they reach their FRA.
 They've heard they can claim early at 62, then when they reach 66 or older, their checks will increase to the amount that corresponds to their FRA benefit.
 That's a big misperception.

 Checklist for your Social Security claiming strategy